TheComfyChair/redux-scc/readme.md

 You can then simply put the reducer into the store and being to build your application on top of the action generators and selectors that have been returned.

-#### But these actions are super limited, how can I achieve 'X'?
-This boils down to how you intend to construct your application.
-Redux-scc is very opinionated on what functionality is in the domain of the reducer, and that functionality is purely the maintenance of the store shape over time.
-It has no interest in specific business logic, and instead relies on that logic occuring elsewhere.
-That logic will dispatch redux-scc actions as required in order to update the store whenever it is relevant to do so.

-Where your business logic lives is entirely up to you, but my personal choice right now would be either redux-sagas or redux-thunks, as they make the most logical sense and make it trivial to dispatch actions to redux-scc as appropriate.
-RxJS is also another option if you're after a more functional way to handle your side effects.

-The advantage of this seperation is that the functionality you have to write is now focused entirely on that business logic - you can safely assume that the updating of the store has been taken care of and will 'just work'.
-That makes the functionality in question less complex, and much easier to test as a result.
-Plus, no more writing boilerplate reducer code!

 #### How to use it

 To use redux-scc you need to be aware of two things: The buildStoreChunk() function, and the Types object.